SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 tradInterfaceHelpScreenColor         Color for the text used in the traditional
                                      user interface message list help screen

+helpWinBorderColor                   Color for scrolling help windows (where
+                                     applicable)

+scrollingWinHelpTextColor            Color for help text in scrolling windows
+                                     (where applicable)

 areaChooserMsgAreaNumColor           Color for the message area numbers when
                                      choosing a different message area

 areaChooserMsgAreaDescColor          Color for the message area descriptions